This is the second of a series about creating a Knowledge Management System or a KMS.

 Being Open to Inspiration

 To give value to data capture, there must be data to capture in the first place.
-We should also open ourselves to experiencing something new and exploring something that we don’t know about.
+We should also open ourselves to experiencing something new and exploring something we don’t know about.

 Wrapping Up